gusztavvargadr/wordpress/README.md

 - Type `code .` to open Visual Studio Code from the same terminal and directory that you used for the Vagrant commands.
 - [Install the recommended extensions][Visual Studio Code Recommended Extensions], especially `Remote - SSH`.
-- Using `Remote Explorer`, [open the SSH configuration file][Visual Studio Core Remote SSH Config File] under `.ssh/config`.
-Then [connect to the target][Visual Studio Core Remote SSH Connect Target] `samples.gutenberg-block` and open the folder `/home/vagrant/source`.
-If being asked for it, use the default password `vagrant` when connecting.
+- Using `Remote Explorer`, [open the SSH configuration file][Visual Studio Core Remote SSH Config File] under `.ssh/config` and update the configuration with the output of `vagrant ssh-config samples.gutenberg-block`.
+- [Connect to the target][Visual Studio Core Remote SSH Connect Target] `samples.gutenberg-block` and open the folder `/home/vagrant/source`.
 - Visual Studio Code automatically [forwards the necessary ports][Visual Studio Code Remote SSH Forward Port] from the virtual machine to the host to quickly test your work.
 Just navigate your browser to http://localhost:9999 to see WordPress running the sample within the virtual machine.

 [Visual Studio Code Recommended Extensions]: https://code.visualstudio.com/docs/editor/extension-gallery#_workspace-recommended-extensions